 The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

-Let’s say you’re planning a dinner party for special guests.
+Let’s say you’re planning a beautiful dinner party for special guests.

-It won’t be that hard to pull off.
+It won’t be that hard to pull off or take too much time.
 You figure:

 • Grocery shopping: one hour